letapicode/i-ask-therefore-i-create/packages/data-connectors/README.md

 # Data Connectors

 Example connectors that third-party services can implement.
-This package currently includes functional connectors for Stripe, Slack, Shopify, QuickBooks and Zendesk using their HTTP APIs.
+This package currently includes functional connectors for Stripe, Slack, Shopify, QuickBooks, Zendesk, Kafka and Kinesis using their HTTP APIs and SDKs.

 TensorFlow.js models can be placed under `model/` and loaded in the browser with `tfHelper.ts` for client-side inference.
 Prediction helpers are also exported for server-side endpoints.